mattonem/GeoCheck/README.md

 self select: [ :user | (user geoPosition earthDistanceTo: (53.339428 deg @ -6.257664 deg)) < 100  ]
 ```
 Press ctrl + G to execute.
-A new panel appears with only users within 100km from Dublin.
+A new panel appears displaying only users within 100km from Dublin.
 If you only want Ids you can execute
 ```
 self collect: #userId